johnridesabike/bikewalklife/posts/2020/09/how-to-not-get-hit-by-cars.md

 - safety
 - violence
 - guides
+excerpt: >
+  I recently found out about BicycleSafe.com by Michael Bluejay, which consists of a convenient guide for “Ten Ways to Not Get Hit.”
+I think it may be one of the more useful bicycle safety resources I’ve seen online.
+Each of the “ten ways” describes a common collision scenario and how to avoid it, complete with graphics.

 ---
 I recently found out about [BicycleSafe.com](https://bicyclesafe.com) by Michael Bluejay, which consists of a convenient guide for “Ten Ways to Not Get Hit.”
 I think it may be one of the more useful bicycle safety resources I’ve seen online.
 Each of the “ten ways” describes a common collision scenario and how to avoid it, complete with graphics.